Section 2413. Bridge Deck Surfacing, Repair, and Overlay

 2) Perform this operation at a time and in a manner to achieve the desired texture while minimizing displacement of the larger aggregate particles.
 The texture should not extend into the areas within approximately 2 feet (0.5 m) of curbs.
 As soon as finishing has been completed, seal all vertical joints with adjacent concrete by painting with thinned grout.

-1. Place the first layer of prewetted burlap on the concrete as follows:
+a single layer of prewetted burlap on the concrete as follows:

 a.
 Interstate and Primary Projects.